High Potassium Fertilizers.

 Factors effecting Potassium Availability.

-• In the soil, potassium availability is best in neutral to alkaline soils.
-As the soil pH falls and it becomes more acidic, availability decreases.
+• In the soil, Potassium availability is best in neutral to alkaline soils.
+As the soil pH falls and it becomes more acidic, K availability decreases.

-• Soils with a high organic matter content have few K containing minerals and so are very low in potassium.
+• Soils with a high OM content have few K minerals that contain K and so are very low in Potassium.

-• Poor soil aeration affects potassium uptake more than other macronutrients, and air is vital for root respiration and K uptake.
-Root activity and K uptake decrease as soil moisture content increases.
-This is because in waterlogged soils, soil oxygen levels are very low.
+• Poor soil aeration affects Potassium uptake more than other primary nutrient.
+Air is vital for root respiration and K uptake.

 • Higher soil moisture usually means greater K availability.
 As soil moisture increases, the movement of K to plant roots increases.
 This explains why you get a better responses to K fertilizer in dry years.